Guest access in Microsoft Teams

 - Tell us what you want in Teams UserVoice.

 - Share your experience in the Comments section below.

+Guest access allows teams in your organization to collaborate with people outside your organization by granting them access to existing teams and channels on one or more of your tenants.
 Anyone with a business or consumer email account, such as Outlook, Gmail, or others, can participate as a guest in Teams with full access to team chats, meetings, and files.

-Teams is built upon Office 365 Groups and provides a new way to access shared assets for an Office 365 group.
+Teams is built on Office 365 Groups and provides a new way to access shared assets for an Office 365 group.
 Teams is the best solution for persistent chat among group/team members.
 Office 365 Groups is a service that provides cross-application membership for a set of shared team assets, like a SharePoint site or a Power BI dashboard, so that the team can collaborate effectively and securely.

-|Adding Guests in Microsoft Teams|
+|Adding guests in Microsoft Teams|